Mully7773/Two-Player-Dice-Game/README.md

 ## Description

-A fun dice game (AKA 'Pig') I built with HTML, CSS, and JavaScript that you can play with a friend.
+A fun dice game (AKA 'Pig') I built with HTML, CSS, and vanilla JavaScript that you can play with a friend.
-Like the Retro-Number-Guesser before it, this project was inspired by Jonas Schmedtmann's wonderful JavaScript course.
+Like the Retro-Number-Guesser before it, this project was inspired by Jonas Schmedtmann's wonderful JavaScript course, and was created to practice DOM manipulation.
 Read how to play below.

 ![Screenshot of playing](./assets/asobi-chu.png)